Hurricane-force winds pound UK and Europe, upend travel

 LONDON (AP) — Storm Ciara battered the U.K. and northern Europe with hurricane-force winds and heavy rains Sunday, halting flights and trains and producing heaving seas that closed down ports.
 Soccer games, farmers’ markets and cultural events were canceled as authorities urged millions of people to stay indoors, away from falling tree branches.

-Named by the U.K. Met Office weather agency, the storm brought massive gusts that hit 93 mph (150 mph) at the northern Welsh village of Aberdaron and 86 mph (138 kph) at the Welsh town of Capel Curig.
-A British Airways plane is thought to have made the fastest ever flight by a conventional airliner from New York to London.
+The storm, named by the U.K.’s Met Office weather agency, brought gales across the country and delivered gusts of 97 miles per hour to the Isle of White and 93 mph (150 kph) to the village of Aberdaron in northern Wales.
+Propelled by the fierce winds, a British Airways plane was thought to have made the fastest New York-to-London flight by a conventional airliner.

-The fierce winds propelled a Boeing 747-436 to make the 3,500-mile transatlantic journey from New York to London in just 4 hours and 56 minutes, landing 102 minutes early and reaching a top speed of 825 mph (1,327 kph), according to flight tracking website Flightradar24.
+The Boeing 747-436 completed the 3,500-mile transatlantic journey in 4 hours and 56 minutes, landing 102 minutes early and reaching a top speed of 825 mph (1,327 kph), according to flight tracking website Flightradar24.
 Two Virgin Airlines flights also roared across the Atlantic, with all three smashing the previous subsonic New York-to-London record of 5 hours and 13 minutes, Flightradar24 reported.

 Storm surges ate away at beaches and pounded rock cliffs and cement docks.
-The Met Office issued 190 emergency flood warnings and urged people not to try to drive through flooded roads.
+The Met Office issued more than 250 flood warnings, and public safety agencies urged people to avoid travel and the temptation to take selfies as floodwaters rose.
 Residents in the town of Appleby-in-Westmorland in northwest England battled to protect their homes amid severe flooding as the River Eden burst its banks.

-Three people were injured after a pub roof partially collapsed Saturday evening in the city of Perth in central Scotland.

 At least 10 rail companies in Britain sent out “do not travel” warnings, while nearly 20 others told passengers to expect extensive delays.
 The strong winds damaged electrical wires and littered train tracks with broken tree limbs and other debris, including a family trampoline.

+Huge crowds of stranded, frustrated travelers were seen at London’s King’s Cross and Euston train stations.
+Train crews planned to work all night to try to restore service, but Monday morning commutes were expected to be long and chaotic.

-London’s Heathrow Airport and several airlines consolidated flights Sunday to reduce the number cancelled by heavy winds.
+Dozens of flights were canceled at London airports due to heavy wind.
+Heathrow Airport and several airlines consolidated flights Sunday to reduce the number of cancellations.
 British Airways offered to rebook customers for domestic and European flights out of Heathrow, Gatwick and London City airports.
 Virgin Airlines canceled some flights.

 Brussels Airport also saw delays or cancellations.

 Two huge ports on either side of the English Channel, Dover in England and Calais in France, shut down operations amid high waves.
-Ferries were canceled across the region, including in the turbulent Irish Sea and North Sea.
+Dover was partially reopened after being closed for 10 hours.
+Ferries stopped running there and across the region, including in the turbulent Irish Sea and North Sea.

 The Humber Bridge in northern England also shut down, a move its website said was only the second time the massive bridge had been entirely closed.

-Breaking with her usual Sunday routine, Queen Elizabeth II did not attend church in Sandringham due to high winds.
+Breaking with her usual Sunday routine, Queen Elizabeth II did not attend church in Sandringham to keep her out of harm’s way during the storm.

-A cow was spotted on a main highway in southern England after high winds blew down fences.

-Adding to the weather woes, heavy snow was predicted for Monday in some parts of the U.K.
+The Met Office said most of the the U.K. likely had seen the worst of Ciara by 9 p.m., when the storm had moved on to northeastern Scotland.
+However, forecasters predicted more blustery weather Monday, including much colder temperatures and snow in some northern areas.

+“While Storm Ciara is clearing away, that doesn’t mean we’re entering a quieter period of weather,” Met Office meteorologist Alex Burkill said.
+“Blizzards aren’t out of the question.”

-In Ireland, power was knocked to an estimated 10,000 homes, farms and businesses.
+In Ireland, an estimated 10,000 homes, farms and businesses had their power knocked out Sunday.
 National weather agency Met Eireann warned that a combination of high tides, high seas and stormy conditions had created a significant risk of coastal flooding, particularly in the west and northwest.

 Fierce winds knocked out electricity in northern France as well.
 Paris authorities sent out a warning to residents and tourists alike to stay indoors for their own safety.
 Parks and cemeteries in the city of Lille and nearby towns shut down as strong winds cracked heavy branches.
 Open-air markets closed early.